*UPDATE ON HOME LEARNING FOR TERM 6*

 PLEASE READ THIS UPDATE ON HOME LEARNING 8TH JUNE: Home Learning Letter Term 6

-As part of our Home Learning offer during this time, we have subscribed to ‘Bug Club’- a fantastic resource for every reader across the school.
+As communicated before, we have subscribed to ‘Bug Club’- a fantastic resource for every reader across the school.
 From Reception through to Year 6, it enables children to access a personalised set of books, both fiction and non-fiction, in an online format.
 Not only will pupils have the opportunity to read on an alternative platform, but their understanding of what they have read will also be a key focus.
-We want to offer it as an additional source of free reading material for your child at this time.
+We want to offer it as a source of free reading material for your child at this time.

 Teacher email : We really encourage you and your children to be in touch with the teachers – they are here to answer any of your queries about the home learning and would love to hear all about what you are getting up to at home while you’re not in school.

 This page will have home learning opportunities for you to access and will be updated regularly.
 Some home learning for Reception (EYFS) children will also be sent out via Tapestry.

 In addition, we have created a list of additional websites you might choose to access – see the ‘Other resources’ section below.
 This includes information on how you can access ‘Twinkl’ materials free of charge at this time.

 Coronavirus Parents, we have been sent this link to an e-book on Covid-19 which you might find useful if you are looking for a way to talk with your child about the virus and what is happening: What’s Going On – explaining Covid-19 to younger children.
 Here is a child-friendly video guide that you may choose to share: Konnie Huq’s Guide to CoronaVirus As always, it’s best for you to check it out first before showing your child.